 Bay Atlantic Symphony’s Blind Children’s Camp

-The Bay Atlantic Symphony has embarked on its third year in a partnership with the Helen Diller Vacation Home for Blind Children in Avalon, New Jersey, to bring the world of music to visually impaired children.
+The Bay Atlantic Symphony has forged a partnership with the Helen L. Diller Vacation Home for Blind Children in Avalon, New Jersey, to bring the world of music to visually impaired children.

 For this eight-week summer program, which runs from mid-June to the second week in August, a Bay Atlantic Symphony musician meets each week with a new group of 20 to 25 children from the summer camp to explore the joy of music.
 The children, aged five to 12, learn music dynamics and get to participate in creating an orchestra and performing.